learn-co-curriculum/sinatra-fwitter-group-project/README.md

 ### Log Out

-You'll need to create a controller action to process logging out.
+You'll need to create a controller action to process a GET request to logging out.
+The controller action should clear the session hash

+### Protecting The Views

+You'll need to make sure that no one can create, read, edit or delete any tweets.

+You'll want to create two helper methods `current_user` and `is_logged_in`.
+You'll want to use these helper methods to block content is a user is not logged in.